Updated by Charis

 The Benefit of Action Steps and Notes

 These two items are only displayed to listeners who subscribe to your podcast through Soundwise.
 You can think of them as “premium content” or subscriber perks, and use them to incentivize your listeners to subscribe.
 If you do have these items included in a track, don’t forget to let your listeners know in the track recording, to encourage more subscriber signups.

 There is NO NEED to manually add metadata tags to your audio files before uploading them.
 After you save a track, we will automatically add the tags to your audio files using the information sourced from your podcast and your track.
 Some audio players grab the information in these tags for display when playing the audio.
 The bottomline is you don’t need to worry about any of this.
 If you’ve filled out the information for your podcast and the tracks, you’re all set.

 After you upload and publish at least one track, you are ready to create a podcast feed.

 Step 3: Create a Podcast Feed

 Click on the soundcast “edit” button from your dashboard’s “soundcasts” tab.
 Once you are on the soundcast editing page, scroll down and you will see the “create a podcast feed” option.
-(Note: you’ll only see this option after you’ve created and published at least one episode to this soundcast.)
+(Note: you’ll only see this option after you’ve created and published at least one track to this soundcast.)

 Note that if your original soundcast cover art does not fit the iTunes requirement, i.e. between 1400px and 3000px in width and height, the cover art section will show a blank placeholder, which means you need to upload a new image.